Omega Railmaster: A Collector’s Guide

 The more elusive pieces are the military versions of the series.
 There are two military versions produced for the series.
 The first one is a cross between the Railmaster and Seamaster.
 It was produced for the Pakistani Air Force (PAF).
 The PAF did not seem to take a liking towards the Railmaster dials and requested for Seamaster dials and case backs to be put on the timepieces instead.
 These pieces, however, still have the case and movement of a Railmaster.
 The case back would feature the markings “P.A.F.” and were delivered to the Pakistani Air Force in the early 1960s.

 There are two variants for the PAF version of the series.
 The first had the Seamaster markings on the case back, the Seahorse, the PAF signature, and the serial number for the piece.
-This variant would have the 135.004 model number.
+This variant would have the 135.004 model number (e.g. 135.004-63).
 Another variant would only have the initials “P.A.F” on the case back and PAF engravings on the movement.
-This variant would have the 2914 model number.
+This variant would have the 2914 model number (e.g. CK2914-5).
 These pieces are seldom found for sale as there were only around 200 made.
 It usually costs around $15,000 and can be found for sale on online auctions and trading corners of watch forums.

 A rarer military version of the Railmaster is the one produced for the Fuerza Aerea Peruana (FAP) or the Peruvian Air Force.
 The piece also makes use of the Railmaster case and movement, but the dial and case back features markings for the Flightmaster, which was not yet released during the time the pieces were ordered in 1964.

 There are only a few hundred pieces ever produced of this version of the series.
-Pieces in good condition are priced around $18,000 and can be found on online auction sites.
+The model number CK2914-4 is on the inside caseback.
+All hand variations were used: Broad arrow, Dauphine and baton.
+Pieces in good condition are extremely expensive and can be found on online auction sites.

 From The Spring Bar Store: